Up to 50% off sofas & mattresses — limited‑time deals.

 How do I know if it is mildew and not just an old smell?

-If the odor is musty, strongest underneath, or comes back after drying, suspect mildew or mold.
+If the odor is musty, strongest underneath, or comes back after drying, treat it like a moisture problem and inspect the whole bed setup.

 Should I sleep on the mattress right after cleaning?

 Only after it is fully dry.
-Lingering dampness is what turns cleaning into a mold problem.
+Good sleep hygiene starts with clean, dry bedding, and lingering dampness is what turns a cleaning job into a mold problem.

 When should I replace the mattress?